HARSHA-1119/minor-project/README.md

 3. Run the notebook cells sequentially to reproduce the analysis and visualizations.

 # Requirements
-1. Python 3.x
+- Python 3.x
-2. NumPy
+- NumPy
-3. Matplotlib
+- Matplotlib
-4. Seaborn
+- Seaborn
-5. pandas (for convenience in some sections)
+- pandas (for convenience in some sections)
-6. Jupyter Notebook
+- Jupyter Notebook

 Install dependencies using:

+---bash
 pip install numpy matplotlib seaborn pandas.
+---

 #
 **For questions or suggestions, please open an issue or contact the repository owner.**